Biarritz tourism & sightseeing

 The walk along the beach and up around the Pointe Atalaye is one I would be happy to do every day of my life.
 Up around the point there are lots of little coves, walkways to some of the rocks including the Rocher de la Vierge, with the statue of the Virgin, which has become the symbol of Biarritz.

 Down below is the Port des Pecheurs with a few lovely little fishing cottages – now restaurants which are great for sea-food, dishes with a Basque influence and tapas.
 They overlook the tiny little walled marina, home to a few smallish boats and yachts.

 The rocks are covered in lots of vegetation whose colours blend beautifully with the blues and greens of the sea below.
 Down the slopes from the town to the sea yuccas and agaves grow happily amongst beautiful lush hydrangeas – a combination unlikely to be found in many places as hydrangeas need water and agaves don’t!

-As I walked around the cove a group of school children were being taught to surf – is this what they do in school sports lessons around here? – Amazing.
+As I walked around the cove a group of school children were being taught to surf – is this what they do in school sports lessons around here? – amazing!

-Further round the coast is the Plage de la Cote des Basques, the backdrop to the beach is less beautiful here (more modern apartment blocks) but to the south you can see the mountains of the Pyrenees.
+Further round the coast from Biarritz is the Plage de la Cote des Basques, the backdrop to the beach is less beautiful here (more modern apartment blocks) but to the south you can see the mountains of the Pyrenees.

 Places to visit in Biarritz except the beach